Developing a comprehensive safety and risk management plan for your church starts with assessing the risks in each key area of ministry.

 Once the plan is developed and approved, communication is critical.
 Church leaders should share relevant parts of the plan with key employees and volunteers and make sure they get periodic training, Rocholl emphasized.
-At Brookside, training usually occurs quarterly.
-It also occurs as new volunteers are screened and selected.

 Once completed, a risk management plan shouldn't just end up as a document that gathers dust on a bookshelf, Greene said.
 “It really needs to be an all-encompassing, proactive approach,” he explained.
 “We keep seeing new types of risks all the time, so you need a plan that's updated fairly often.”

-For churches like Grabill Missionary that are just starting to develop a plan, Greene offers encouragement.
+For churches that are just starting to develop a plan, Greene offers encouragement.
 “Ultimately, having an ongoing risk management plan is one of the best investments a church can make,” Greene said.
 “By spending a little time up front and thinking through their risks, church leaders can effectively protect their ministry and keep it moving forward.”